• appointment@healthcheckbox.com

 The treatment approaches of this inherited condition are as follows:

-• In this surgery, an IV catheter is required to perform this procedure.
+• Augmentation Therapy: In this surgery, an IV catheter is required to perform this procedure.
 This device is directly attached with a vein to increase AAT levels in patients.
-It is recommended for lung disease but not applicable for liver disease.
+It is recommended for lung disease, but not applicable for liver disease.

-• A healthcare provider recommends this treatment approach for lung disease only.
-It is a program which is beneficial for patients suffering from chronic lung infections.
+• Pulmonary Rehabilitation: A healthcare provider recommends this treatment approach for lung disease only.
+It is a program that is beneficial for patients suffering from chronic lung infections.

-The extra oxygen is provided into the bloodstream which helps the patients to breathe.
+• Oxygen Therapy: The extra oxygen is provided into the bloodstream, which helps the patients to breathe.
 This surgery can be performed through a mask or nose tube.
-It is recommended for cystic fibrosis, pneumonia etc.
+It is recommended for cystic fibrosis, pneumonia, etc.

 • A surgeon creates an incision in the chest at any location and disconnects the damaged lung from the heart and airway.